citusdata/citus_docs/develop/migration_mt_query.rst

    WHERE order_id = 123
      AND store_id = 42; -- <== added

-Likewise insert statements must always include a value for the tenant id column.
-Citus inspects that value for routing the insert command.
+The tenant id column is not just beneficial -- but critical -- for insert statements.
+Inserts must include a value for the tenant id column or else Citus will be unable to route the data to the correct shard and will raise an error.

-When joining tables make sure to filter by tenant id.
-For instance here is how to inspect how many awesome wool pants a given store has sold:
+Finally, when joining tables make sure to filter by tenant id too.
+For instance here is how to inspect how many "awesome wool pants" a given store has sold:

 .. code-block:: sql